-(1) In working out your net capital gain or net capital loss for the income year, capital losses from collectables can be used only to reduce capital gains from collectables.

-Note: You choose the order in which you reduce your capital gains from mple: Your capital gains from collectables total \$200 and your capital losses from collectables total \$400.
+- (1) In working out your \net capital gain or \net capital loss for the income year, \capital losses from \collectables can be used only to reduce \capital gains from collectables. - Note: You choose the order in which you reduce your capital gains from collectables by your capital losses from collectables. - Example: Your capital gains from collectables total \$200 and your capital losses from collectables total \$400.
 You have other capital gains of \$500.
 You have a net capital gain of \$500 and a net capital loss from collectables of \$200.